Narrator: Laurence Lerner

 Lerner: Freeman formed a consulting firm when he left government that did work primarily for major banks and multinationals

 conducting customized research projects.
 My job at Business International was to do comparative compensation and benefits surveys for the multinational corporate community.
 If a large bank wished to relocate a senior executive to another country, for example, and keep them as a satisfied employee, it was necessary to maintain parity between the employees’ overseas lifestyle and what they enjoyed in the United States.
-We had to develop programs that would rationalize costs that would be satisfactory to both our corporate clients and their high level employees.
+We had to develop programs that would rationalize costs and be satisfactory to both our corporate clients and their high level executives.

 Doney: Oh, interesting.

 Lerner: While at BI, my former partner at the headhunting firm asked me to take on an assignment.
 A Jewish social service agency was looking for a director of research.
-My partner knew that recruiting with or for a religious bias was a sensitive issue as a result of my experience at Bowling Green State.
+My partner knew that recruiting with or for a religious oriented entity was a sensitive issue for me as a result of my experience at Bowling Green State.
 I was offered a job at Bowling Green with an incredible salary but an unusual proviso that I consider being the Jewish face of the college to the group of primarily Jewish prospective students who were recruited from Long Island.
 I might have been naive, but I was insulted (in hindsight it was probably intended as a compliment) and did not accept the job.
 David Shannon said that if I took the job I would die a very rich man, as there was no place in Bowling Green to spend that kind of money.
 In view of the BG experience my former

 Lerner: There were many mechanisms that we devised; do you know what 144 stock is?